-For DMS deployed on the Illinois Tollway, cabinets should be installed outside the clear zone, approximately 100 feet upstream of the DMS, or as shown on the guide drawings.
-The location shall allow a person at the cabinet to view the sign when performing maintenance or testing.
+For DMS deployed on the Illinois Tollway, cabinets should be installed outside the clear zone, approximately 250-300 feet upstream of the DMS where the sign module power supply is located in the DMS housing or 50 feet maximum where the sign module power supply is located in the DMS controller cabinet, or as shown on the guide drawings.
+The location should ideally allow a person at the cabinet to view the sign when performing maintenance or testing.
 Cabinets should be fully accessible in any weather conditions.